Water Supply Section - Well Permits Branch

 Contractor License Requirements:

 The Regulations for Licensing Water Well Contractors, Pump Installer Contractors, Well Drillers, Well Drivers and Pump Installers contains the requirements for obtaining licenses as a water well contractor, pump installer contractor, pump installer, well driller and well driver.
-The Application for License form must be used when submitting an application for any of the licenses.
-Applications for well driller, well driver and pump installer licenses must be submitted with two Professional Reference Forms.
+The Application for License Form must be used when submitting an application for any of the licenses.
+Applications for well driller, well driver and pump installer licenses must be submitted with the Attachment to Application for License Form and two Professional Reference Forms.
 Applications for water well and pump installer contractor licenses must be submitted with a copy of the company's certificate of insurance reflecting a minimum coverage of $100,000 contractor liability insurance.
 All applications for new licenses must be completed in detail, signed and notarized.

 The most recent revisions to the Regulations for Licensing Water Well Contractors, Pump Installer Contractors, Well Drillers, Well Drivers and Pump Installers, became effective January 1, 2003.They clarify the continuing education requirements and reorganize the regulations into a more concise and reader friendly document, thereby reducing the potential for future misinterpretations.